Summer Civic Career Program

 Program Dates

-The schedule for the program will be July 11 through July 21, 2022, Monday through Thursday, from 8:30 a.m. to 12:30 p.m.
+The program is scheduled for June 10 -1 3 and June 17-20, 2024 Monday through Thursday, from 8:30 a.m. to 12:30 p.m.
 Students must attend the entire program to be eligible for the scholarship program.
-Selected students must attend the SCCP Kick-Off meeting at City Hall on Thursday, May 12, 2022, at 5:30 p.m.
+Selected students must attend the SCCP Kick-Off meeting at City Hall on Wednesday, May 22, 2024, at 5:30 p.m.

 Participation Requirements